rbisdorff/Digraph3/docSphinx/tutorial.rst

    Details of the rating criteria

-The computing of the quality score for an individual student actually depends, indeed, on the enroled discipline [29]_.
-The average quality measurement scales may differ indeed from discipline to discipline (see :numref:`spiegelCriteria`), like *Law Studies* (35.0 - 65-0) and *Politology* (50.0 - 70.0).
-The measured average enrolment quality scores, hence, appear to be in fact **incommensurable** between the disciplines.
+The evaluation of the indicidual quality score for a participating student actually depends, indeed, on his or her mainly enroled subject [29]_.
+The average quality measurement scales may thus largely differ indeed from subject to subject (see :numref:`spiegelCriteria`), like *Law Studies* (35.0 - 65-0) and *Politology* (50.0 - 70.0).
+The recorded average enrolment quality scores, hence, appear to be in fact **incommensurable** between the subjects.

-To take furthermore into account a potential *imprecision* of the individual scores' computation, we shall assume that, for all disciplines, an average enrolment quality score difference of 0.1 is **insignificant** and a difference of 0.5 *positively* attests a **better** enrolment quality.
+To take furthermore into account a potential and very likely *imprecision* of the individual quality scores' computation, we shall assume that, for all subjects, an average enrolment quality score difference of 0.1 is **insignificant**, wheras a difference of 0.5 is sufficient to *positively* attest a **better** enrolment quality.

-Taking into account this apparent *incommensurability* and very likely *imprecision* of the computed average enrolment quality scores, renders **meaningless** a global average scoring of the enrolment quality per University.
-We shall therefore, similarly to the methodological approach of the Spiegel publication [29]_, proceed with an order statistics based *rating-by-ranking* approach (see tutorial on :ref:`rating with learned quantile norms <Rating-Tutorial-label>`).
+The apparent *incommensurability* and very likely *imprecision* of the recorded average enrolment quality scores, renders **meaningless** a global average scoring over the subjects per University of the enrolment quality.
+We shall therefore, similarly to the methodological approach of the *Spiegel* authors [29]_, proceed with an order statistics based *rating-by-ranking* approach (see tutorial on :ref:`rating with learned quantile norms <Rating-Tutorial-label>`).

 Rating the University enrolment quality by ranking ..................................................

-The Spiegel authors, in order to take into account the likely imprecision of the average enrolment quality scores, opted indeed for a 3-tiling of the Universities per discipline, followed by an average *Borda* scores based global ranking [29]_.
+The Spiegel authors, in order to take into account the incommesurability and the likely imprecision of the recorded average enrolment quality scores, opted indeed for a simple 3-tiling of the Universities per valuated academic subject, followed by an average *Borda* scores based global ranking [29]_.

-Here, our *outranking* based approach, allows us, with adequate choices of indifference (0.1) and preference (0.6) discrimination thresholds, to compute a preciser 9-tiling of the Universities per discipline and rank conjointly the 41 Universities **and** the 9-tiling quality scores' limits, with the help of the *Copeland* ranking rule apllied to a corresponding *bipolar-valued outranking* digraph.
+Here, our epistemic logic based *outranking* approach, allows us, with adequate choices of indifference (0.1) and preference (0.6) discrimination thresholds, to compute a 9-tiling of the Universities per subject and rank conjointly the 41 Universities **and** the 9-tiling quality scores' limits per subject, with the help of the *Copeland* ranking rule applied to a corresponding *bipolar-valued outranking* digraph.

-To do so, we need, first, to estimate these 9-tiling quality score limits per academic discipline.
+We need therefore to, first, estimate, with the help of the :py:class:`performanceQuantiles.PerformanceQuantiles` constructor, these lower-closed 9-tiling quality score limits per academic subject .

 .. code-block:: pycon
    :name: performanceQuantiles
    :linenos:
-   :caption: Computing the 9-tiling enrolment quality scores limits
+   :caption: Computing the 9-tiling enrolment quality scores limits per subject

    >>> from performanceQuantiles import PerformanceQuantiles
    >>> pq = PerformanceQuantiles(t,numberOfBins=9,LowerClosed=True)